 A Change Is Coming

-But we need to come to terms with ourselves with how we feel about it, because it's 2018 and the times are a changin'.
+But we need to come to terms with ourselves with how we feel about it because it's 2018 and the times are a-changing'.
 As of 2010, only three percent of men received alimony or some form of spousal support but, with women being the primary breadwinners in 40 percent of households with children, that number could soon change.

 And that’s the real problem.
 When alimony was something that was only given to women, it was because men were the financial hub of the relationship—it was understood that the women were responsible for everything in the domestic sphere, not having to participate in the workforce as well.
 So giving some financial remuneration felt like the equivalent of compensation women for the work they had been doing within the home, with childcare, and, later on, making up for a career they had sacrificed.

 But when a woman is the financial powerhouse behind a relationship and takes care of the cleaning and the children and reminds you that it’s your mother’s birthday in two weeks and don’t go with pink roses this year because she hates them, it’s hard to imagine what she’s compensating her ex for.
 Rather than it feeling like a payoff that makes up for something, it feels like rewarding someone for doing too little.

 Like Andrea told Elle at the notion the lawyers put forward of paying her husband alimony: "Who did they think her husband was, Zsa Zsa Gabor?"
 She goes on to detail how her husband was a great dad but had been working part-time so he could pursue other aspects of his (non-paying) career on the side, "meanwhile, they—she—paid for a part-time cleaning lady and full-time childcare...So that he could pursue his hopes and dreams."
 So it's no wonder women have that knee-jerk reaction of "wait a minute..." when they are asked to dole out hard-earned cash.